 “NewSchool is part of something revolutionary.
-Licensure not only makes architects more employable more quickly, it gives them freedom to do more diverse and interesting work, moving from one firm to another.”
+Architecture Licensure not only makes architects more employable more quickly, it gives them freedom to do more diverse and interesting work, moving from one firm to another.”

 Marvin J. Malecha, FAIA, DPACSA